Home Products Tour Support Contact Us Blog Resources Buy

 What It Means

 Valuation multiple is a multiplier used to convert a single-point business economic benefit into the business value.
-The typical economic benefit used in small business valuation is the seller's discretionary cash flow (SDCF).
-Note that the Valuation multiple is the reciprocal of the Capitalization rate.
+The typical economic benefit used in business valuation is a measure of business earnings such as the seller’s discretionary cash flow (SDCF).
+Note that the valuation multiple is the reciprocal of the Capitalization rate.

 Business value estimation as multiple of discretionary earnings

-Valuation multiples are used as the key inputs into the Multiple of Discretionary Earnings income-based business valuation method.
+Valuation multiples are incorporated into the Multiple of Discretionary Earnings income-based business valuation method.
+The multiples are calculated based on the assessment of a set of financial and operational factors.

 Market-derived business valuation multiples

-Other valuation multiples that are also used rely on well-known accounting measures, for example:
+Other common valuation multiples that are also used rely on well-known accounting measures, for example:

-Valuation formula multiples derived from historic business sales form the basis of the Comparative Transaction business valuation method.
+Valuation formula multiples derived from historic business sales form the basis of the Comparative Transaction and Guideline Public Company business valuation methods.

 Business selling price estimation